biinci/PixelAnimator/README.md

 // Reference to your animator component private PixelAnimator pixelAnimator;

-// Reference to animation, could be from controller or direct public PixelAnimation idleAnimation;
+// Reference to animation, could be from Group or direct public PixelAnimation idleAnimation;

 void Start() {